ArcBees/dev-site/webapp/README.md

   $ mvn appengine:devserver

-  You might upload the gwt stuff to the dev server, just open another terminal, go to the gwt-site-uploader folder project and run:
+  You might upload the gwt stuff to the dev server, just open another terminal, go to the uploader folder project and run:
   $ sh upload.sh localhost

   For further information about GAE, consult the [Java App Engine](https://developers.google.com/appengine/docs/java/overview) documentation.